shirish93/shirish93.github.io/_posts/2025-08-01-wordiness-is-costly.md

 featured: false
 hidden: false
 image: assets/images/talk_to_me.jpg
+image_description: You shouldn't have to use a megaphone to get heard.
+Illustration lovingly handcrafted in Amazon kindle.
 ---

 Wordiness is costly.
 It's important to keep it short and to the point.
 Ask me how I know.
 I'm a rambler in recovery.